dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

       around the jet.
 What results is the emergence of convoluted dynamics in sociocultural evolution which are similar to transonic dynamics that emerge at the speed of sound.
+    - any approach to social engineering to accommodate for these novel dynamics must account for them, while ensuring the powerful does not seek to abuse disnormalization by selectively conducting social engineering -- which has been happening with technology for decades.

 ### [Hexagram 16: The Laplacian's Socioinformational Analogue, Not Simply "Enthusiasm"](#hexagram-16-the-laplacians-socioinformational-analogue)